 A relative of a paedophile who has avoided jail despite admitting repeated sexual activity with a girl has described him as “a monster dressed as an honourable man”.

-Simeon Osen, 52, of Forest Lane in Chigwell, pleaded guilty to four counts of sexual activity with a girl aged between 13 and 17, three counts of making indecent images of a child and two counts of possessing extreme pornography.
+Simeon Osen, 52, from Chigwell, pleaded guilty to four counts of sexual activity with a girl aged between 13 and 17, three counts of making indecent images of a child and two counts of possessing extreme pornography.

 The offences took place between September 2010 and February 4 this year.